zee-ahmed/vault/website/source/docs/config/index.html.md

   * `s3` - Store data within an S3 bucket [S3](https://aws.amazon.com/s3/).
     This backend does not support HA.
 This is a community-supported backend.

+  * `azure` - Store data in an Azure Storage container [Azure](https://azure.microsoft.com/en-us/services/storage/).
+    This backend does not support HA.
+This is a community-supported backend.

+  * `swift` - Store data within an OpenStack Swift container [Swift](http://docs.openstack.org/developer/swift/).
+    This backend does not support HA.
+This is a community-supported backend.

   * `mysql` - Store data within MySQL.
 This backend does not support HA.
 This is a community-supported backend.